-Some of our picks for the best stylus for Android in 2020 are powered by batteries, and this allows for additional features.
+Some of our picks for the best stylus pens for Android in 2020 are powered by batteries, and this allows for additional features.
 For example, they can connect to your Android devices via Bluetooth, and include buttons to change the style of drawing or writing.
-So, a press of a button can change the thickness of the lines the stylus draws, or the color.
+So, a press of a button can change the thickness of the lines the stylus draws, or the colour.
 Or, by holding down a button, it could turn on the eraser tool, allowing you to rub out any mistakes.

-You'll also want a stylus that feels comfortable to hold and work with, has a decent level of friction when used against the glass screen of your Android device, and is precise when used.
+You'll also want a stylus pen that feels comfortable to hold and work with, has a decent level of friction when used against the glass screen of your Android device, and is precise when used.

 By investing in one of our picks for the best stylus for Android devices, you'll find your smartphone or tablet can turn into a versatile tool for drawing, sketching and writing on.